 - The frequency and severity with which the pain occurs are variable.

-Your dentist will look at your dental history and will examine your mouth.
-You also will need X-rays to show if there is decay or a problem with the nerve.
-The dentist will ask about your oral habits.
-Grinding or clenching your teeth can contribute to sensitivity.
-Your dentist also will look for decay, deep fillings and exposed root surfaces.
-He or she may use an explorer — a metal instrument with a sharp point— to test teeth for sensitivity.
+Our dentist will look at your dental history and will examine your mouth.
+You will also need X-rays which are free of cost at Sabka Dentist to show if there is decay or a problem with the nerve.
+The dentist will ask you about your oral habits.
+The dentist also will look for decay, deep fillings and exposed root surfaces.
+They may use an explorer to test teeth for sensitivity.

 A tooth may be sensitive to cold for several weeks after you get a filling.
 The metals in amalgam (silver) conduct the cold very well, transmitting it to the pulp.
 Bonded (tooth-colored) fillings require etching the tooth with acid before the filling is placed.
 In some cases, this etching removes enough enamel to make the tooth sensitive.
 However, advances in bonding now make it less likely to cause tooth sensitivity.

-Your dentist or endodontist can do tests to see if you need root canal treatment.
+The dentist can do tests to see if you need a root canal treatment.

 Teeth sensitivity is quite treatable, whatever the cause.

 Your dentist or dental hygienist will clean your teeth.
 If your teeth are too sensitive to be cleaned, your dentist may use a local anesthetic or nitrous oxide before the cleaning.